jleplomet/framework/README.md

 ### Utilities

 This framework is not just about React.
-If you don't want to use React and just want to use the Utilities, read: [The Utility Docs](/docs/UTILS.md)
+If you don't want to use React and just want to use the Utilities, read: [The Utility Docs](/docs/UTILS.md).
+Lots of help for webpack/dev-server stuff from [react-boilerplate](react-boilerplate).

 ## Features
 - JavaScript with [Babel][babel]